-Municipalities who have chosen to join the commission will jointly sponsor a proposal to the Government of Alberta to establish the Commission under Provincial Regulation.
-The application will include the final report and addendum, along with supporting documentation of capital plans and bylaws.
+Municipalities who have chosen to join the commission jointly sponsored a proposal to the Government of Alberta to establish the Commission under Provincial Regulation.
+The application includes the final report and addendum, along with supporting documentation of capital plans and bylaws.

-It is anticipated the following municipalities will be represented on the provincial application: City of Beaumont, Town of Devon, City of Edmonton, City of Fort Saskatchewan, City of Leduc, Town of Morinville, Parkland County, City of St. Albert, City of Spruce Grove, and Town of Stony Plain.
+The following municipalities are represented on the provincial application: City of Beaumont, Town of Devon, City of Edmonton, City of Fort Saskatchewan, City of Leduc, Town of Morinville, City of St. Albert, City of Spruce Grove, and Town of Stony Plain.

 If approved by the Province, the new Regional Transit Services Commission (RTSC) is intended to begin operating by 2022.
 Public engagement will be a key focus of the next phase of work to be done before the Commission is legally formed and begins operations in the Region.